 Easthampstead Park was the family seat of Mary’s mother’s family, the Trumbulls.
 In the Middle Ages, Easthampstead Park was part of Windsor Great Forest and reserved for royal hunting.
 Charles I gave it to William Trumbull (?-1635), a diplomat, the Royal Lodge being incorporated in a newly-built mansion (William Trumbull was Mary’s 3xgreat-grandfather).
-Monuments to some of Mary’s Trumbull ancestors are to be found in Easthampstead Church.
+Monuments to some of Mary’s Trumbull ancestors are to be found in the Lady Chapel in Easthampstead Church.

 On her father’s side, Mary was descended from the Sandys family who had estates at Ombersley and Wickhamford in Worcestershire.
 Her father, Martin Sandys, was born at Ombersley in 1729.
 He was an equerry to King George III’s uncle, the Duke of Cumberland.
 Her 6xgreat-grandfather, Samuel Sandys (1559-1623) had acquired the lease of the royal manor of Ombersley in 1582, subsequently buying it in 1614.
 He purchased the manor of Wickhamford in 1594 where he died in 1623.
 His eldest son, Edwin, died three weeks later.
 Father and son, and their wives, are cast in alabaster effigy in their funerary monument in the Church of St John the Baptist, Wickhamford.
 Edwin’s son, Samuel, spent time at Wickhamford whilst he was Governor of Evesham but, although both his first and second wife were buried at Wickhamford, Samuel was buried at Ombersley.
 From then on, the Sandys never lived at Wickhamford, preferring to live at Ombersley.